 What is the treatment for it?

-Most psychological treatments for eating problems focus on disrupting the factors and habits that behind it.
+Most psychological treatments for eating problems focus on disrupting the factors and habits behind it.
 This might include looking at eating patterns, reducing unhealthy body checking, and dietary rules.

-Treatment often involves a type of CBT called CBT, specially designed for eating problems.
+Treatment often involves a type of CBT, specially designed for eating problems.
 Just like other CBT approaches, your clinician will work together with you and focus on what is keeping your eating problem going.